edidonato1/Sunset-Oracle/README.md

  ### Switch from letter grade to percentage score
  Feels more legitimate  when score is presented to user as product of computation rather than an artibrary letter grade.
 Simple Math.round and a little math returns a clean score out of 100

 ### Add time of sunset to weather data
-*** Currently pending approval to avoid plagiarism
-Not 100% sure if i'll follow through with this feature.
-The majority of the algorithm work isn't miine, and I feel like it might add crowd the page a bit.
-It does however add a useful element to the functionality and purpose of the app.
+Adds a useful element to the functionality and purpose of the app.

 ### Remove custom message
 Was overcrowding the message area.
 Didn't add much to the experience.